 He was named in the starting Xl for their Premier League game against Burnley in August 2017, only to be withdrawn after Gary Cahill’s early dismissal.

-After spending the rest of that season on loan at Birmingham City, the Ivory Coast international was then sold to Sassuolo in a £3.5million deal.
+After spending the rest of that season on loan at Birmingham City, the Ivory Coast international was then sold to every hipster’s second favourite team Sassuolo in a £3.5million deal.

-Boga has gone from strength to strength in recent seasons, establishing himself as one of the best dribblers and most exciting wingers in Serie A.
+Boga went gone from strength to strength, establishing himself as one of the best dribblers and most exciting wing-backs in Serie A.

 Wilson came through the academy at Manchester United and enjoyed a dream debut, scoring a brace against Hull City in May 2014.

 But he failed to build on that promising start and scored just two more goals for the club before being released at the end of the 2018-19 season.

 The 25-year-old had spells at Aberdeen and Salford City but is now plying his trade for Port Vale, who won the League Two playoffs in 2022.

 The more cruelly-inclined among you may suggest that Werner should spend the next 12 months picking up a banjo and learning how to hit a cow’s arse.